MKesenheimer/weakinos/README.md

 * libSLHA.a

+and if you want the Pythia8 static library

+* libpythia.a

 for your own operating system.
-To do this, call the LoopTools and SLHAlib configuration scripts by simply typing
+To do this, call configuration scripts by simply typing

         $ ./configure
-in the current directory.
+in the main directory.
 Afterwards you can compile the libraries by typing

         $ make libdhelas3.a
         $ make liblooptools.a
         $ make libSLHA.a
+        $ [make libpythia.a]

 or short

         $ make libs
+        $ [make libpythia.a]

 If you want to use your own libraries, copy them into ./Tools/ or provide paths to the libraries in the Makefile.